turulomio/officegenerator/README.rst

 Dependencies
 ============
 * https://www.python.org/, as the main programming language.
 * https://pypi.org/project/odfpy/, to generate LibreOffice documents.
 * https://pypi.org/project/openpyxl/, to generate MS Office XLSX/XLSM  documents.
 * http://xmlsoft.org/, to execute xmllint in officegenerator_odf2xml

 Usage
 =====
-You can view officegenerator/demo.py to see an example of code
+You can view officegenerator/demo.py to see an example of code: https://sourceforge.net/p/officegenerator/code/HEAD/tree/officegenerator/demo.py

 Changelog
 =========
-0.12.0
+0.13.0
+  * Coord and Range addRow/Column functions now updates the object and doesn't create a new one 0.12.0
   * Improving Range and Coord limit situations
 0.11.0